-Candidate means a member who is endorsed by the association as a candidate for election to Parliament.
+Candidate means a member who is endorsed by the Party's Nominations Committee as a candidate for election to parliament or a local council.

-Candidate Deed means a deed or other agreement entered into by the association and a member who wishes to be endorsed as a candidate, including all amendments and supplementary agreements between the association and that member.
+Candidate Deed means a deed or other agreement entered into by the Party and a member who wishes to be endorsed as a candidate, including all amendments and supplementary agreements between the Party and that member.

-Constitution means this constitution of the association.
+Constitution means this Constitution of the Party.

-Financial Year of the association is each period of 12 months ending on 30 June.
+Financial Year of the Party is each period of 12 months ending on 30 June.